byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. *Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.* These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
 LAB produce a wide range of compounds for food upgrading.

+A healthy microbiome of the physical body is like a healthy microbiome of the soil, when cared for correctly creates space for more healthy lifeforms to exist.
+When cleaning with harsh chemicals all microorganisms are killed off, everything, and over time members of the morcobiome can't grow back.
+The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct!
+Especially in the gut, from a life time of unhealthy eating they just become eliminated.
+Fermentation is the way to bring that balance back, body and soil, all life is 'built' the same.

 LAB(lactic acid) fermentation is a symbiotic relationship between humans and bacteria that preforms three basic functions.

 (1) Pre-digestion of nutrients into more accessible and bio-available forms.